mobizt/FirebaseClient/resources/docs/firestore_database.md

 **Returns:**

-- Boolean value, indicates the success of the operation.
+- `String` - The response payload.

 23. ## 🔹 void create(AsyncClientClass &aClient, const Firestore::Parent &parent, DatabaseIndex::Index index, AsyncResult &aResult)

+Creates the specified index.

 The Firebase project Id should be only the name without the firebaseio.com.
 The Firestore database id should be (default) or empty "".